 No, you can rest assured that all Makura mouthguards are latex free.

 Do Makura mouthguards contain BPA?

 No, Makura mouthguards have been tested to confirm that they do not contain Bisphenol A (otherwise known as BPA).

 No, Makura mouthguards have been tested to confirm that they do not contain Formamide.

 Do Makura mouthguards contain Phthalate (DEHP)?

 Wearing braces doesn’t mean you can or should stop using a mouthguard whilst playing sports.
 If anything, it becomes more important to choose a braces-compatible mouthguard that will not only protect your teeth and mouth from soft-tissue injuries, but also safeguard the braces themselves.
 Without the protection of a mouthguard, a blow to the face can damage brackets, wires, and other fixed orthodontic appliances, resulting in costly dental bills for treatments.

-The LITHOS PRO™ is our ready-made mouthguard created specifically to be worn with braces.
+The LITHOS™ is our ready-made mouthguard created specifically to be worn with braces.
 It features the ORTHO CHANNEL™, which fits carefully and securely over your braces to keep them protected and you comfortable.

 I lost the instructions about how to mould my Makura mouthguard.
 Can you remind me?

 Downloadable fitting instructions (PDF) for all of our mouthguards are available on our website in five languages: English, Español, Français, Deutsch, and Italiano.
 Click here to access them.